 Laguna Beach residents may submit an application to serve on a board, commission, or committee to the City Clerk's office.
 All applicants are interviewed and

 If you're interested in applying for a board, commission, or committee, click here.

 Board, Commission & Committee Openings

-Laguna Beach residents who are interested in serving on one of these committees should obtain an application from the City Clerk’s office or on-line from the City’s website, www.lagunabeachcity.net and file by Tuesday, January 22, 2019, at 5:00 p.m.
-The application on the City website is interactive and I encourage you to fill in the application online.
+Laguna Beach residents who are interested in serving on one of these committees should obtain an application from the City Clerk’s office or online from the City’s website, www.lagunabeachcity.net and file in the City Clerk’s office no later than Thursday, April 25, 2019, at 5:00 p.m.
 Questions may be directed to the City Clerk’s office at 497-0705.
-Applications will not be accepted after the January 22, 2019 deadline.
+Applications will not be accepted after the deadline.

-Number of positions that will be open and details for the following Committees, Commissions and Boards: (* The City Council may reduce or increase the number of committee members at their discretion.)
+The number of positions that will be open and details for the following Committees, Commissions and Boards: * The City Council may reduce or enlarge the number of committee members at their discretion.

 The City Council accepts applications two times a year.
 The following is the comprehensive list of Committees, Commissions and Boards that residents are encouraged to lend their expertise to:

 Arts Commission, Design Review Board, Emergency Disaster Preparedness Committee, Environmental Sustainability Committee, Heritage Committee, HIV Advisory Committee, Housing and Human Services Committee, Measure LL Oversight Committee, Parking Traffic & Circulation Committee, Personnel Board, Planning Commission, Recreation Committee, South Laguna Water/Sewer Advisory Commission, the View Restoration Committee, and the Affordable Housing Task Force.